 \section{Multi-Modal Retrieval}

 Traditional retrieval systems relied on hand-crafted features and metadata.
-Hand-crafted features, such as SIFT and color histograms for images~\cite{lowe2004distinctive} and TF-IDF for text \cite{salton1988term}, provided basic representations that captured low-level information.
-Metadata, such as tags, labels, or captions, was leveraged to bridge different modalities by aligning co-occurring information, as seen in early image annotation systems \cite{barnard2003matching,jeon2003automatic}.
+Features such as SIFT and color histograms for images~\cite{lowe2004distinctive} and TF-IDF for text \cite{salton1988term} provided basic representations that captured low-level information.
+Metadata, such as tags, labels, or captions, helped bridge different modalities by aligning co-occurring information, as in early image annotation systems \cite{barnard2003matching,jeon2003automatic}.

 With the rise of deep learning, the field shifted toward models such as CLIP~\cite{radford2021learning}, pretrained on massive datasets to produce embeddings, which are dense vector representations of inputs.
-Embeddings map semantically related inputs from the same or different modalities (e.g., images and texts) into a shared latent space, greatly improving accuracy for both single-modality and cross-modal retrieval tasks.
-Typically, encoders into the embedding space are trained to minimize cosine similarity between related inputs, which helps ensure that their embeddings are neighbors and thus improve cross-modal retrieval performance~\cite{schroff2015facenet}.
+Embeddings map semantically related inputs from the same or different modalities (e.g., images and texts) into a shared latent space, greatly improving accuracy for both single-modal and cross-modal retrieval tasks.
+Typically, encoders into the embedding space are trained to minimize cosine similarity between related inputs, which helps ensure that their embeddings are neighbors~\cite{schroff2015facenet}.

-\shortsection{Multi-modal Embeddings} A multi-modal encoder \(\theta^{m}\) transforms inputs from some modality \( m \in \mathcal{M} \) into a common embedding space.
-In our evaluation, we primarily focus on systems with two modalities, but extending to more modalities is straightforward: generate bi-modal input pairs for different modality combinations and train as below.
+\para{Multi-Modal Embeddings} A multi-modal encoder \(\theta^{m}\) maps inputs from modality \(m \in \mathcal{M}\) into a common embedding space.
+We focus on systems with two modalities, but extending to more modalities is straightforward: generate bi-modal pairs for modality combinations and train as below.

-Given a bi-modal dataset \( D = (X, Y) \in m_1 \times m_2 \), where \( (x,y)\) are semantically aligned (for instance, an image of a car and the text caption ``Cars''), contrastive learning \cite{oord2018representation} is used to train the encoders by bringing representations of the aligned pairs closer in the embedding space while pushing apart representations of unaligned inputs.
+Given a bi-modal dataset \( D = (X, Y) \in m_1 \times m_2 \), where \( (x,y)\) are semantically aligned (e.g., an image of a car and the text caption ``Cars''), contrastive learning \cite{oord2018representation} is used to train the encoders by bringing embeddings of aligned pairs closer while pushing embeddings of unaligned inputs apart.